Headline/PartyEmotes/README.md

 Emotes are sourced from openmoji.org and are free to use under the CC BY-SA 4.0 license

 This software is licensed under the BSD 2-Clause "Simplified" License

+## Acknowledgements
+Thanks to Openmoji for existing and making the emotes Shout out to my boy Gerald for the idea